AdobeDocs/experience-manager-htl.en/help/getting-started.md

 If the value of the `class` property happens to be empty, the HTML Template Language will automatically remove the entire `class` attribute from the output.

-Again, this is possible, because HTL understand the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value isn't empty.
-This is extremely convenient as it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.
+Again, this is possible, because HTL understands the HTML syntax and can therefore conditionally show attributes with dynamic values only if their value isn't empty.
+This is very convenient as it avoids adding a condition block around attributes, which would have made the markup invalid and unreadable.

 Additionally, the type of the variable placed in the expression matters: